DiedrichsenLab/diedrichsenlab.github.io/_guides/09_autobids.md

 ## The CFMM DICOM Server

 MRI datasets acquired at CFMM are stored in the [CFMM DICOM Server](https://dicom.cfmm.uwo.ca/dcm4chee-arc/ui2/study/study).
-To access the data of a specific project, tipe PRINCIPAL^PROJECT-ID (e.g., DIEDRICHSEN^SMP) in the "Study Description" field, then click Submit.
+To access the data of a specific project, tipe PRINCIPAL^PROJECT-ID (e.g., DIEDRICHSEN^SMP) in the "Study Description" search field, then click Submit.
 You will see the list of datasets (i.e., participants, sessions...) collected for your study.
 Each dataset is identified by a Patient's Name with a standard format YYYY_MM_DD_PROJECT-ID_SUBJ-ID (e.g., 2024_03_13_SMP1_100).
 In each dataset, MRI data are stored in the DICOM format (.dcm). **You don't need to download the datasets from the CFMM DICOM Server to perform the conversion to Nifti (.nii).

 ## First step: *cfmm2tar*